oroinc/documentation/management_console/getting_started/user_menu/my_user.rst

    * In the **General Information** section, you can view the details of your profile, :ref:`create an API key <doc-my-user-actions-api>`, and :ref:`download the latest MS Outlook add-in <download-ms-outlook>`.

    * In the **Activity** section, you can see the emails you sent and the calls you logged.
 If a user mentions you as a context for their activity, this activity also appears on the list.
-See the :ref:`Activities <user-guide-activities>` topic for more information on activities available in Oro application.
+See the :ref:`Activities <user-guide-activities>` topic for more information on activities available in the Oro application.

    * In the **Additional Information** section, you can view and manage tasks and cases related to you.
-See the :ref:`Activities <user-guide-activities>` topic for more information on activities available in Oro application.
+See the :ref:`Activities <user-guide-activities>` topic for more information on activities available in the Oro application.

 .. _doc-my-user-actions-api: